 - Goal 2.
 Provide needed public facilities that are within the ability of the County to fund, or within the County's authority to require others to provide the facilities. - Policy CF-6 The estimated costs of all needed capital improvements do not exceed conservative estimates of revenues from sources that are available to the County under current law, and that have not been rejected by referendum if a referendum is required to enact a source of revenue.
-Conservative estimates need not be the most pessimistic estimate, but cannot exceed the most likely estimate. - Policy CF-7 Kitsap County, along with cities and special purposes districts, should develop long-term funding strategies that include, but not limited to, the following funding options: - 1.
-Existing development (1) pays for the capital improvements that reduce or eliminate existing deficiencies, some or all of the replacement of obsolete or worn out facilities, and may pay a portion of the cost of capital improvements needed by future development, and (2) payments may take the form of user fees, charges for services, special assessments and taxes.

-2. Future development pays its fair share of the capital improvements needed to address the impact of its development, and may pay a portion of the cost of the replacement of obsolete or worn out facilities.
-Upon completion of construction, "future" development becomes "existing" development and contributes to paying the costs of the replacement of obsolete or worn out facilities as described in paragraph 1 of this policy.
+Conservative estimates need not be the most pessimistic estimate, but cannot exceed the most likely estimate. - Policy CF-7 Both existing and future development pay for the costs of needed capital improvements. - 1.
+Existing development (1) pays for the capital improvements that reduce or eliminate existing deficiencies, some or all of the replacement of obsolete or worn out facilities, and may pay a portion of the cost of capital improvements needed by future development, and (2) payments may take the form of user fees, charges for services, special assessments and taxes. - 2.
+Future development pays its fair share of the capital improvements needed to address the impact of its development, and may pay a portion of the cost of the replacement of obsolete or worn out facilities.
+Upon completion of construction, "future" development becomes "existing" development